tdudkowski/gatsby-scrollspy/README.md

 export default ToC;
 ```

-3. Profit
+3. Run and profit, no config file was changed, so there's no need for restart, ctrl+r is enough.

 ## Defaults

-By default should be placed in /components.
-Script is looking for container with class name "content-container" and H3 tags inside.
+- By default automenu.js and component file should be placed in /components.
+- Script is looking for container with class name "content-container" and H3 tags inside.
 Active class is named "currentInnerAnchor".
 All names are easy to find and change.

-Best tool to create anchors in headers automatically is plugin gatsby-remark-autolink-headers, and this setting in gatsby-config.js:
+MDX: best tool to create anchors in headers automatically is plugin gatsby-remark-autolink-headers, and this setting in gatsby-config.js:

 ```javascript
 {